The American Medical Association, Frustrated By Washington’s Lack Of Action On Gun Control, Issues Guidelines

 — TIME (@TIME) June 12, 2018

 Meeting in Chicago this week, the 545 delegates adopted policies meant to curb gun violence.
 The AMA has no legislative power, of course, but as a lobbying group, and combined with the voices – and the votes – of its individual members, the Association hopes that these policies will soon become law.
-Those policies include, but are not limited to:
+The policies include, but are not limited to:

 - Banning people under 21 from purchasing guns or ammunition.